 Uh oh!
 Your pool isn't sanitised.
 Middle ear infections and a green or cloudy pool is on the horizon.
 Luckily, we can help you fix that.

 Before you can fix, maintain or enjoy your pool, you have to test it!
-Test your pool water using the Aquachek 7 in 1 test strips.
+Test your pool water using the Water TechniX 7 in 1 Test Strips.
 These handy test strips test your pool water quickly and accurately, letting you know in seconds if you chemical levels are too low, too high or just right.
-At $49.99 it contains 100 strips which will keep you going for 2-3 years:

 What does it mean?